08 Feb A Conversation with Michelle | Why Sustainable Souvenirs?

 Michelle credits her interest in launching West Coast Woodpickers from her summer job working at WESTCOAST Sightseeing, a Vancouver tour company, as well as her coursework at Simon Fraser University.
 A recent graduate, Michelle was motivated to research the circular economy and sustainable supply chains through the SFU ChangeLab program, an interdisciplinary course that combines fieldwork in sustainable innovation with business & environmental education.

-“Tourism is one of the biggest industries in British Columbia, and each year Vancouver sees over 10 million visitors to the city, whether due to conferences, events, or travel,” Michelle explains.
-“So there are many opportunities to improve the souvenirs that people purchase on their travels here, and turn souvenirs into sustainable, impact-driven products.
-At West Coast Woodpickers, we’re excited to be tapping into the tourism industry and showing how our sustainable souvenirs can improve tourist experiences in a way that helps improve local economies and the environment.”
+“There are many opportunities to improve the souvenirs that people purchase on their travels here, and turn souvenirs into sustainable, impact-driven products,” Michelle says.
+“We’re excited to be tapping into the tourism industry and showing how our sustainable souvenirs can improve tourist experiences in a way that helps improve local economies and the environment.”

 “There are many opportunities to improve the souvenirs that people purchase on their travels … and turn [them] sustainable, impact-driven products.”

-Asked about their future plans, Michelle states: “We’re hoping to invest in tools and equipment to improve our manufacturing, which will let us divert more waste from landfills and meet the growing demand for our products in the tourism industry.”
+Asked about their future plans, Michelle states: “We’re hoping to invest in tools and equipment to improve our manufacturing, which will let us divert more waste from landfills.”

 They’re also excited to be launching their Summer 2018 Collection, which sees a return of several popular 2017 styles and introduction of new styles and designs to choose from.